There are a million possible things you could learn about English, but what’s important to you, right now?

 Reason 1: You haven’t identified what you specifically want to achieve.

 To make progress, you need to narrow down your focus.

-Since I focus on conversation skills, pronunciation, and other speaking skills, people often write to tell me, “I want to improve my speaking.”
+Since I focus on communication skills, pronunciation, and other speaking skills, people often write to tell me, “I want to improve my speaking.”